Healthy Homes Assessment Maupuia

 Maupuia Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is a requirement to all Maupuia and New Zealand rental houses where it’s reasonably practicable to install.
+• Underfloor and ceiling insulation is mandatory throughout Maupuia and New Zealand rental houses where it is reasonably practicable to put in.

-• Property managers and landlords are required to keep records that prove the conformance to any Healthy Homes Standard that apply or will be in force during the tenancy of your rental home.
+• Property managers and landlords are required to keep records that demonstrate the compliance with the Healthy Homes Standards that apply or will be applied throughout the tenancy period of their rental properties.

-• Private landlords and property managers should ensure their rental properties conform to the Healthy Homes Standards within 90 days of any renewal, new or a change in tenancy.
+• Property managers and private landlords should make sure their rental properties comply to the Healthy Homes Standard within 90 days of any new, renewed or varied tenant.

-• All boarding homes (except Kainga Ora and registered Community Housing Provider for boarding household tenancies) must adhere to the Healthy Homes Standard regardless of when the tenancy began.
+• All boarding houses (except Kainga Ora and registered Community Housing Provider Boarding household tenancies) must meet the Healthy Homes Standard regardless of the time the tenancy began.

 Unreasonable Gaps & Holes